 A New Forest break in the Autumn is not a break at all unless you take some well-deserved time out for yourself.
 At Careys Manor Hotel & SenSpa, we believe in rejuvenation of the mind and body so when you have been exploring outside in our wonderful garden that is the National Park, ensure that you retreat to our award-winning Thai spa, SenSpa to refresh the senses and leave all stresses at the door.
 Discover relaxation and ultimate pampering to suit any taste; whether you’d prefer to relax with a newspaper or novel beside the swimming pool, spend time in our state-of-the-art hydrotherapy facilities or book a sumptuous treatment or authentic Thai therapy, be sure to seek and find a break away like no other.

-Autumn invites you to escape, retreat and restore mind, body and spirit, so why not come and experience it all for yourself in the heart of the New Forest National Park where a cosy room and your best night’s sleep is awaiting you at Careys Manor Hotel.
+Autumn invites you to escape, retreat and restore mind, body and spirit, so why not come and experience it all for yourself during a short break in the New Forest National Park where a cosy room and your best night’s sleep is awaiting you at Careys Manor Hotel.